p0017/Mapping-Mining-Areas/README.md

    cd ../../
    ```

-*Note:* You may also use other `.gpkg` datasets, provided they are covered by Planet/NICFI.
+*Note:* You may also use other `.gpkg` polygon datasets, provided they are covered by Planet/NICFI.
 Ensure the file path is updated, and that the dataset is large enough to use for training.

-*Note:* As things currently stand, the Planet NICFI program will be discontinued on January 23, 2025.
+*Note:* The Planet NICFI program is scheduled to be discontinued on January 23, 2025.
+As a result, the scripts below may not work as expected after this date.

 ### 4. Generate segmentation datasets
 Generate image data for training and prediction by running the following command for each year.